Animesh-Ghosh/java-file-2/README.md

 9. Write a program to take input from keyboard and write into a file using character stream and byte stream. :white_check_mark:
 10. Write a program to copy an existing text file into a newly created text file using both types of stream. :white_check_mark:
 11. Write an applet to display a moving banner. :white_check_mark:
-12. Write an applet that shows the following AWT controls: :x:
+12. Write an applet that shows the following AWT controls: :white_check_mark:
 	* checkbox
 	* choice list
 	* push button